Rayssa Leal: 2020 Summer Olympics

 In 2021, Leal competed in the pandemic-delayed 2020 Summer Olympics in Tokyo at the age of 13, the youngest Brazilian ever to participate in the Olympic Games.
 In the skateboarding street competition she placed 3rd in the qualifiers.
-In the final, she won the bronze medal.
+In the final, she won the silver medal.
 At 13 years and 203 days old on medal day, she was the youngest Olympic medalist in 85 years, and became an instant celebrity, gaining 5.8 million new followers on Instagram.
 The young athlete also won The Visa Awards following her display of sportsmanship towards her opponents during the competition.
 The prize is a $50,000 donation to a charity of her choice.

 2021–2024

-On August 28, 2021, Rayssa won the opening leg of the 2021 Street League Skateboarding season, which took place in Salt Lake City, Utah, United States.
-In the last round of tricks, Rayssa needed an 8.3 rating to pass Funa Nakayama and managed to get an 8.5 rating.
+On August 28, 2021, Leal won the opening leg of the 2021 Street League Skateboarding season, which took place in Salt Lake City, Utah, United States.
+In the last round of tricks, Leal needed an 8.3 rating to pass Funa Nakayama and managed to get an 8.5 rating.
 It was, at that time, the highest score in women's SLS history, as no woman had done a kickflip followed by a handrail maneuver until this point in an official competition.

 In April 2022, she won her first X Games gold medal, defeating Nakayama and Chloe Covell.

 In November 2022, she won the 2022 SLS Super Crown in Rio de Janeiro.

 In December 2023, she won again the 2023 SLS Super Crown in São Paulo.
 In the final, she got a 9 rating for the first time in her career.
 This achievement also made her the first woman to get a 9 rating during the run section in an SLS competition.